 Alternatively, you can select it with one click, then select “Open” from the “Blocks” pull down menu.

-To drag and drop a “Hardware”, “Software”, or “My Blocks” to the blueprint, click and hold on the area in the innermost rectangle, but to the right of the text name, then drag onto the blueprint area, then release the mouse button.
+To drag and drop a “Hardware”, Software (in "Library"), or “My Blocks” to the blueprint, click and hold on the area in the innermost rectangle, but to the right of the text name, then drag onto the blueprint area, then release the mouse button.

 The bottom rail expands when you click on one of the tabs, and contracts when you click on the white area to the right of the tabs.
-It contains an area for help documentation and an area for the Console trace which shows the message flow for your connected stack when it is running, Stack Info which shows information about your connected stack, and Sync which can show data stored inside your stack's non-volatile storage.
+It contains an area for help documentation, an area for the Console trace which shows the message flow for your connected stack when it is running, Stack Info which shows information about your connected stack, and Sync which can show data stored inside your stack's non-volatile storage.

 The property editor allows you to edit the properties for a component that is selected in your blueprint.
 Properties are unique for each block and the details are found in the documentation for each block.
 Properties might be things like settings specific to a hardware block or parameters that customize the behavior of a software block.
-You click on the entry in the “Property” column and type its property name (without quotes).
-Then click on the entry in the “Default Value” column and type its value (if the value is a character string you must use quotes e.g. 'the quick fox').
+You click on the "Initial Value” column for the property you want to edit (if the value is a character string you must use quotes e.g. 'the quick fox').